-In year 3 you will examine range of art practices that have been developed between 2000 and the present-day, considering old and new mediums and both traditional and new ways of displaying contemporary art.
+In Year Three you will examine a range of art practices that have been developed between 2000 and the present-day, considering old and new mediums and both traditional and new ways of displaying contemporary art.
 You will also reflect upon the contexts within which art (both historical and contemporary) is produced, seen, interpreted and circulated.

 The unit looks at a range of art practices that have been developed between 2000 and the present-day, considering old and new mediums and both traditional and new contexts for the display and circulation of contemporary art.
 The unit will consider contemporary art practice (c.
 2000-present) in relation to the areas of painting, sculpture, public art, installation and site-specific work, lens-based practices, digital art, participation, relational aesthetics, and activist art.
 The aim of the unit is to explore the technical and aesthetic forms of these practices as well as their discursive, institutional, professional, political, global, and ethical contexts and ramifications.